-of respondents) and were excluded from this data analysis.
-The data (hereafter HRT-1) were collected in November 2021 through a local board of education using Google Forms.
-All the participants were Japanese elementary school teachers teaching grades 1-6 at public schools.
-The respondents had team-teaching experience with ALTs, but their experience team teaching with SETs was limited.
-The three cities where the HRT-1 respondents taught followed an ALT team-teaching system in which each elementary school employed one part-time ALT and 75.3% of the English classes had ALTs in every class or every other class.
+Data used for the descriptions and analyses in this paper are derived from two sources.
+The first was collected from 72 elementary school homeroom teachers.
+Three of the respondents were SETs (4.1% of respondents) and are not included in this data analysis.
+The data (Hereafter HRT-1) was collected in November 2021 through a local board of education using Google Forms.
+All the participants were Japanese elementary school teachers teaching grades 1- 6 at public schools.
+The respondents had team teaching experience with ALTs, but their experience team teaching with SETs was limited.
+The three cities where the HRT-1 respondents taught followed an ALT team teaching system where each elementary school employed one part-time ALT and 75.3% of the English classes had ALTs in every class or every other class.

 The second data set, from March 2022, was also collected via Google Forms.
 The questionnaire was distributed to attendees of elementary school English study groups and study seminars.
-The participants volunteered to respond, all gave informed consent, and the project was cleared with the institutional review board.
+The participants volunteered to respond, and all the participants gave informed consent, and the project was cleared with the institutional review board.

-Although the 69 participants in the first data set (HRT-1) were all HRTs, the second set includes responses from HRTs, SETs, and others.
+While the 69 participants in the first data set (HRT-1) were all HRTs, the second set includes responses from HRTs, SETs, and others.
 Because some of the survey respondents were ex-teachers, private English teachers, researchers, and others who were not directly involved in elementary school education, these responses were excluded.
 The remaining data from 28 HRTs (HRT-2) and 51 SETs (SET-1) currently teaching English at elementary schools were analyzed.
 The categorization of teachers as either HRT or SET was based upon the respondents' own answers to the relevant questions.